Cultivating Papaya in Florida's Residential Gardens

 Plant Structure

-A towering herbaceous plant, reaching up to 33 ft (10 m), typically short-lived but can survive up to 20 years.
+A papaya plant can grow up to 33 feet (10 m) in height.
+It is typically short-lived but can survive up to 15 to 20 years.
 It starts with a single trunk and can develop secondary shoots over time.
 The plant lacks secondary growth (wood).

 Flower Types